irfanhakim-as/charts/README.md

 ## License

-This project is licensed under the [MIT](https://choosealicense.com/licenses/mit) License.
+This project is licensed under the [AGPL-3.0-only](https://choosealicense.com/licenses/agpl-3.0) license.
 Please refer to the [LICENSE](LICENSE) file for more information.